vitejs/vite/packages/create-app/template-vue-jsx-ts/README.md

-# Vue 3 + Typescript + Vite
+# Vue 3 + JSX + Typescript + Vite

-This template should help get you started developing with Vue 3 and Typescript in Vite.
+This template should help get you started developing with Vue 3, JSX and Typescript in Vite.

 ## Recommended IDE Setup